DeLaChance/javageoip/README.md

 5. You should be able to query a users location over a specified period of time.
 6. You should be able to query using a voice command, e.g. "Where is Lucien right now?"
 7. Visualize 5+6 using a map in a browser.
+8. Make mobile phone app that sends location periodically to backend

 Technology: